 Now, what the Daisy Red Ryder BB Gun was to the Ralphie Parker generation, the JSOMA was to mine.
 Instead of a "compass in the stock and this thing which tells time", the Johnny Seven had a Rocket Launcher and Anti-Tank Rocket.
 Instead of a single cocking carbine-action rifle, it had an Armor-Piercing Shell and Anti-Bunker Missile.

 I'm guessing you can see the appeal it had on kids of my generation.
 Other features included a Repeating Rifle, Tommy Gun and Automatic Pistol that could be detached from the rest of the weapon.
 Here's the awesome TV Commercial I recall from my youth.

-I was probably a little young to actually want one at this time, but if my neighbor Neil who was several years older than me, wanted one, then it must have been cool.
-Next thing I started noticing the JSOMA commercials being beamed at me every saturday morning in between cartoons and the Monkee TV shows.
+I was probably a little young to want one being so young, but if my neighbor Neil who was several years older than me, wanted one, then it must have been cool.
+Next thing I started noticing the JSOMA commercials being beamed at me every Saturday morning in between cartoons and the Monkee TV shows.
 Christmas came and I'm sure I got some great stuff, I always did.
-I'm not sure if this was the year both my brother and I got thebattery operated Gilbert's James Bond Aston Martin or if this was the year we got the battery operated Jousting Knights on horseback.
+I'm not sure if this was the year both my brother and I got the battery-operated Gilbert's James Bond Aston Martin or if this was the year we got the battery-operated Jousting Knights on horseback.
 As I recall, the Jousting Knights didn't work so well and went back to Sears soon after that.

 The Johnny Seven OMA comes up on eBay all the time.
 Check out the link below and see if you can snag one at a bargain price.
 Look for one with broken or missing pieces as they sell on the cheaper side.
 Then you can piece together one that is complete and sell off your extras.